prequel-dev/workshop/scenarios/scenario-03-cre-2024-007/README.md

 Open a browser and load the Prometheus UI.
 The URL will be http://prometheusXX.classroom.superorbital.io/ (change `XX` to your lab number found on your lab worksheet printout).

-Use Prometheus to visualize a few relevant metrics to monitor the health of your RabbitMQ cluster.
+Use Prometheus to visualize and explore RabbitMQ metrics.
+For example, start with:

 ```
 rabbitmq_alarms_memory_used_watermark{namespace="rabbitmq"}
 ```

 ![RabbitMQ alarm metrics](./images/rabbitmq-alarm.png)

+What does this metric measure?

 Just like any other application, RabbitMQ uses memory (RAM) to perform its operations.
 It stores messages in memory, especially when they are waiting in queues to be processed.
 However, memory is a limited resource, and if RabbitMQ uses too much memory, it can negatively impact the overall system performance or even cause the system to run out of memory.